jwodder/showmark/README.rst

 environment variable ``SHOWMARK_SETTINGS`` and/or by setting each option as an environment variable ``FLASK_{name}``.

+``SHOWMARK_EXCLUDE_DIRS``
+    An ``os.pathsep``-separated list of names of directories not to recurse into when searching for files to render.
+Defaults to the empty string.

 ``SHOWMARK_SEARCH_PATH``
-    An ``os.pathsep``-separated list of directories (located on the system on which the application runs) to search for files to render.
+    An ``os.pathsep``-separated list of paths to directories (located on the system on which the application runs) to search for files to render.
     Defaults to the user's home directory.

 ``SHOWMARK_WRITER_NAME``
     The name of the docutils writer to use for rendering markup.
 Defaults to